 Configure advanced policy settings

-This page lists the advanced policy settings of an application.
-These settings vary based on the application you select.
-You can define the advanced policy settings while creating backup policy.
+This page lists the advanced settings for a backup configuration policy template.
+You can define the advanced policy settings while creating a backup policy.

-You can also view and change the policy settings by displaying the policy overrides panel from the Manage Backup Plan page.
-You can override specific policy settings associated with the selected backup template.
+You can also view and change the policy settings for specific applications by displaying the policy overrides panel from the Manage Backup Plan page for the application.

-Use the following instructions to view policy settings page from the policy overrides.
+Use the following instructions to view the policy settings page.

-1. Click the App Manager tab and select the Applications option from the drop-down list.
+1. In the management console, click the Backup Plans tab and select the Templates option from the drop-down.

-2. Select the application or VM and then click Manage Backup Plan from the drop-down list at the bottom right corner of the page.
+2. Select the template to manage and then click Edit from the drop-down at the bottom right corner of the page.

-5. Click Save Changes to update the settings.
+5. When you are finished, click Save Changes to update the settings.

 Advanced setting Description